sathyaram/sathyaramgrav/pages/01.home/03._websites/15.fridgify/project.md

 link: 'https://frigify.surge.sh'
 github: 'https://github.com/sathyaram/fridgify'
 ---
-Welcome to Fridgify, an online refrigerator where you can inventory what's in your actual fridge.
+This is Fridgify, an online refrigerator where you can inventory what's in your actual fridge.
+With Fridgify, you'll have a visual fridge interface to add the name, quantity, expiration date of anything in your fridge, and categorize them by food group and if they're in the freezer or not.